 tap active partition allocated letter (Ie partition where the operating system is installed, usually - as in this case - letter C)

-type Y when you are asked if the drive on which to install Windows is connected via USB and then let Enter
+type Y when you will be asked if the drive you want to install Windowsthe is connected via USB and then let Enter

-Retype Enter to begin 7 Windows installation on external HDD.
-If you are going to look like the installation process takes a little longer than standard installation, keep in mind that in this case it comes to install Windows on an external hard drive.
+Retype Enter to begin installing Windows 7 on the external hdd.
+If you find that the installation process takes a little longer than the standard installation, keep in mind that in this case it is the installation Windowsto an external hard drive.

 After the installation process will reach final reboot your PC for the last settings can be made.

-Once complete installation, you can install any software and drivers you want.
-You have (yet) a sisitem fully functional Windows 7.
+Once the installation is complete, you can install any software and drivers you want.
+You have (still) a system Windows 7 fully functional.

-Note: For this tutorial we used a Windows installation image 7 x86, but it is perfectly true for Windows 7 x64.
+Note: An installation image was used for this tutorial Windows 7 x86, but it is also valid for Windows 7 x64.